jackblatch/QuickSend/README.md

 # QuickSend

-QuickSend is a visual drag and drop email builder that allows user's to design, develop and send emails fast.
+QuickSend is a visual drag and drop email builder that allows users to design, develop and send emails fast.

 **Key features:**